-Having visited 201 countries during his lifetime, the cartoonist, traveler, writer, entertainer, and curator of the world’s weird and unusual was also one of the most traveled individuals of his day.
+Robert Ripley visited 201 countries during his lifetime.
+The cartoonist, traveler, writer, entertainer, and curator of the world’s weird and unusual was also one of the most traveled individuals of his day.

 Since 1933, over 100 million people have visited the various Ripley’s Believe It or Not attractions around the world.

 - A Curious Man: The Strange & Brilliant Life of Robert “Believe It or Not” Ripley by Neal